cabinetoffice/national-leadership-centre-website/pages/what-we-do/our-programme.md

 ---
 title: Our Programme
-metadesc: The NLC Leadership Programme invites a selection of the UK's most senior leaders from across public services to come together for a challenging, supportive and stretching twelve-month development programme.
+metadesc: The NLC Leadership Programme invites a selection of the UK's most senior leaders from across public service to come together for a challenging, supportive and stretching twelve-month development programme.
 leader: The NLC Leadership Programme empowers senior leaders from across the public sector to work together to realise their potential.